Menu key: Other hardware

 Android devices formerly came with physical menu buttons, but with the 2011 release of Android Honeycomb, this was deprecated in favor of an on-screen button.

 Copilot key

 Copilot key (at center) on a Lenovo Legion 7i laptop.
 Starting in 2024, this key replaces the menu key for licensed Windows-compatible keyboards.

-In January 2024, Microsoft announced a Microsoft Copilot key that would replace the menu key on devices promoted as "AI PCs"—some SKUs branded as "Copilot+ PC".
+In January 2024, Microsoft announced a Microsoft Copilot key that would replace the menu key on devices branded as "Copilot+" PCs.
 If Copilot is disabled or not available in a user's market, this key would launch Windows Search.